Other Projects…

 Convert database to Local: Moves cloud data into local folders.
 Not recommended unless you plan on only collecting data locally.

-Delete Unassigned data: Deletes all data and sites inside the “Unassigned” bin at once instead of going though each event.
+Delete Unassigned data: Deletes all data and sites inside the “Unassigned” bin at once instead of going through each event.

-Move Event: Lets user move a single event from an existing site to another site.
-Often used when an event was put on the wrong site.
+Move Event: Lets the user move a single event from one site to another — handy when an event was put on the wrong site.
 This WILL NOT UPDATE SYNC STATE (i.e., cloud-to-local or local-to-cloud).

 ✅ Select a task from the drop-down (e.g., “Move Event”).

-✅ Follow prompts (e.g., Select Site to move from, Site to move to, and date of Event to move, then confirm selections).
+✅ Follow the prompts (e.g., select the site to move from, the site to move to, and the date of the event, then confirm).

-✅ Click through confirmation pop-ups to see what is being done.
+✅ Click through the confirmation pop-ups to see what is being done.

-✅ Make sure to close out VGS 5 if open, and reopen it to confirm changes.
+✅ Close VGS 5 if it is open, then reopen it to confirm the changes.

 VGS Batch Importer

 An ETL pipeline built in R to ingest historical Excel datasheets into a SQLite database.
-Supports multiple vegetation protocols (e.g., point ground cover, line intercept, nested frequency) across transects and sites.
-The app parses data using key identifiers (e.g., SiteID), organizes metadata, and inserts structured records into a local VGS database.
-QA/QC checks are embedded to prevent corrupt or incomplete data from being ingested.
+It supports multiple vegetation protocols (point ground cover, line intercept, nested frequency) across transects and sites, parses data by key identifiers (e.g., SiteID), organizes metadata, and inserts structured records into a local VGS database — with QA/QC checks embedded to keep corrupt or incomplete data out.

 • Code: GitHub